 To bring to life the concepts you'll be learning during the two days, consider the case study below.

-ABC is a small software provider with clients all around the world.
+Summit Tradition Systems (STS) is a small software provider with clients all around the world.
 Mark is the CEO and founder who created the company 25 years ago.
 He leads a strong team of senior executives, most of whom have remained with the firm since its inception.

-ABC has grown rapidly over the past five years, especially after it bought an interesting new technology platform from a rival company.
+STS has grown rapidly over the past five years, especially after it bought an interesting new technology platform from a rival company.
 Its rapid growth was great for profits but it's put a lot of strain on the team.

 There is a need to hire more people but everyone is too busy to spend time training or nurturing new talent.
 Mark understands the importance of training and mentoring in the workplace and wants to find a way to create a culture where it becomes part of the firm’s DNA.
 It also reduces the reliance on a few key people in the business.

-Mark’s also looking ahead to the next 5 years by which time he and his co-founders will be looking to retire or at least go part-time.
+Mark’s also looking ahead to the next five years by which time he and his co-founders will be looking to retire or at least go part-time.
 He’s keen to start his succession planning and ensure a seamless transition occurs when the time is right.

 Anita is currently Head of Client Relationships and has shown outstanding skills in leading her team to new business wins with excellent client feedback.
 She’s been with the company from the outset and understands its culture.
 Mark sees her potential for progress and wants to prepare her for greater involvement in strategic decisions.

-Jay is a young salesman who joined the firm about three years ago.
+Jay is a young salesman who joined the firm three years ago.
 He’s great with clients and has a track record of consistently high-performance.
 Mark sees potential in Jay to take on more responsibility and lead a sales team.
 He hopes that he will recruit more salespeople like him and nurture them to become high performers too.
 It means he does less selling and more people management.